Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 For details see [this stackoverflow answer](https://stackoverflow.com/questions/824110/accurate-sleep-for-java-on-windows/824472#824472).

 # Miscellaneous
-There are uninteresting threads with the following names:
+There are server threads with the following names:
 - Server console handler
-- Realms-connect-task
 - User Authenticator
-- Texture Downloader
-- LanServerDetector
-- Server connector
-- Sound Library Loader
 - LanServerPinger
-- Downloader